 A "mini Shar Pei" typically refers to a smaller version of the standard Shar Pei.
 These smaller dogs are often the result of breeding smaller parents or intentionally breeding for a smaller size.
 While they share many characteristics with the standard Shar Pei, mini Shar Peis are usually more compact and weigh less.

 There is no significant difference between a Shar Pei and a Chinese Shar Pei.
-The term "Chinese Shar Pei" simply emphasizes the breed's Chinese origins.
+The term "Chinese Shar Pei" simply emphasises the breed's Chinese origins.
 It's used interchangeably with "Shar Pei."

 No, a Shar Pei is not a Chinese pitbull.
 These are entirely different breeds with distinct characteristics.
 While both breeds have origins in China, the Shar Pei is known for its loose, wrinkled skin and protective nature, whereas the term "pitbull" typically refers to several breeds known for their muscular build, including the American Pit Bull Terrier.